ottiram/WOMBAT/README.md

 WOMBAT provides a single point of access to existing WECs.
 Each plain text WEC file has to be imorted into WOMBAT once, receiving in the process a set of ATT:VAL identifiers consisting of five system attributes (algo, dims, dataset, unit, fold) plus arbitrarily many user-defined ones.

 <h3>Importing Pre-Trained Embeddings to WOMBAT: GloVe</h3>
 One of the main uses of WOMBAT is as a wrapper for accessing existing, off-the-shelf word embeddings like e.g. GloVe.
-(The other use involves access to self-trained embeddings, including tokenization and handling of multi-word-expressions, cf. below.)
+(The other use involves access to self-trained embeddings, including preprocessing and handling of multi-word-expressions, cf. below.)

 The following code is sufficient to import a sub set of the GloVe embeddings.
 <pre>